 Will applying affect my credit?

 No, applying for a tax refund advance with Intuit TurboTax won’t affect your credit.
-However, Green Dot Bank may perform a soft pull of your credit to confirm you meet its eligibility requirements when you apply through Intuit TurboTax.
+However, First Century Bank may perform a soft pull of your credit to confirm you meet its eligibility requirements when you apply through Intuit TurboTax.